yakovypg/CC2025-Server/docs/Deployment.md

 ## Environment Variables

-Before you start deploying, create a `.env-production` or `.env-development` file using the provided templates, depending on whether you are deploying in a production or development environment
+Before you start deploying, create a `.env.production` or `.env.development` file using the provided templates, depending on whether you are deploying in a production or development environment

 ## Certificates